-Enjoy spectacular mountain views of Grandfather Mountain, Linn Cove Viaduct and Linville Gorge, with distant views into the Piedmont, from the hike on Rough Ridge.
+Enjoy spectacular mountain views of Grandfather Mountain and Linn Cove Viaduct, with distant views into the Piedmont, from the hike on Rough Ridge.
 Just a 1/3-mile uphill hike from the parking area (Milepost 302.8 on the Blue Ridge Parkway in North Carolina) is a boardwalk atop the rocky mountain that protects fragile vegetation.
 Continue hiking for another 1/2 mile to the Rough Ridge summit (4,773 feet elevation).
 The views keep getting better!
-There are several large boulders along the trail that you can stand on to take in the views.
+There are several large boulders along the trail that you can sit on to take in the views.
+Take a picnic!
 At the summit, the highest rock has cables to help you reach the top.
 Total elevation climb from the parking area is 480 feet.

 In addition to several benches on the boardwalk, find big boulders along the way for relaxing while enjoying the views.

 This wonderful hike in the Pisgah National Forest is part of the 13-mile Tanawha Trail (see Tanawha Trail Map) and Mountains-to-Sea Trail that continues south to Beacon Heights along the Linn Cove Viaduct or north to Julian Price Park.
 To extend the hike, take two cars and leave one at the Beacon Heights parking area (Milepost 305.2) and hike from Rough Ridge (about four miles) or Price Lake.

 Pets are prohibited on this section of the Tanawha Trail to protect a critical and highly vulnerable plant community.

 Rough Ridge is one of the best spots in the mountains for brilliant early fall color.